Pepperoni Pizza Rolls

 You could also quicken this up by picking up some jarred pizza sauce.
 I totally do that.
 On the reg.
 My favorite brand is Ragu Pizza Sauce, NOT Pizza Quick.

-This is a bit of a sentimental preference because that’s the brand my mom always used growing up, so when I don’t feel like making my own I fall back to the familiar.
-But again – dragging all kids to the store for jarred sauce seemed stupid when I have all the ingredients right here waiting for me to make this easy homemade pizza sauce.
+This is a bit of a sentimental preference because that's the brand my mom always used growing up, so when I don't feel like making my own, I fall back to the familiar.
+If you have the ingredients though, make sure to make this Easy Homemade Pizza Sauce!

-Delicious pizza rollups that are a grab and dunk version of your favorite pizza snack.
+Delicious pepperoni pizza rolls that are a grab-and-dunk version of your favorite pizza snack.

 Ingredients